 People have cultivated allium plants (especially culinary varieties) for millennia.
 As a result, they’ve become culturally significant worldwide for their use in cooking, medicine, and worship.
 They appear in the Bible and the Quran.
 William Shakespeare even references their ability to move one to tears in The Taming of the Shrew.

 As they represent good fortune and prosperity, alliums are the perfect flower for wishing a person good luck at any endeavor or new start in life.
 This makes them a perfect addition to a birthday, graduation, or new career bouquet.

 In season during May and June, allium flowers also represent unity and make a wonderful choice for spring wedding flowers, too!

 Enjoy Your Popular Perennials!

 Hang it from your bedpost.
 Cut it for bouquets.
 Grow it in your kitchen garden for fabulous sautés.
-However you plan to use your ornamental or edible allium flowers, you’re sure to have a wonderful time cultivating these popular perennials in your gardens for years to come.
+However you plan to use your symbolic and meaningful allium flowers, you’re sure to have a wonderful time cultivating these popular perennials in your gardens for years to come.